 Cal State Apply requires applicants to submit the following:

 - Two Letters of Recommendation

 Official transcripts must be sent directly from your graduating institution to CSUF's Office of Admissions.
 You may choose to mail or send them electronically.
 Please visit CSUF's Office of Admissions website for detailed instructions on how to send your official transcripts.

 What Semesters Are Students Admitted to the Program?

 Students are normally admitted in the Spring and the Fall.
-Spring admissions typically open on August 1 and close October 1, while fall admissions typically open on October 1 and close mid-April.
+Spring admissions are typically due at the beginning of December and Fall admissions are typically due at the beginning of May.

-- CSUF graduates: Do not have to submit official transcripts to the Office of Admissions.
+- CSUF graduates: Do not have to submit official transcripts to CSUF's Office of Admissions.